su-sanna/IT1025Spring2022SusannaPopyk/README.md

 #### Public and Private Key Encryption
 A public key encrypts a message while the private key decrypts it.
 And a public key is matched to one private key.
 #### Brute-Force Attacks
+The several methods that can be used to help prevent brute force attacks are as such: creating more longer passwords and more weird and out of the box passwords, using secure browsers and/or utilizing other tools that have a secure function such as antivirus applications having a function of browsing the web securely.
+And lastly, for various account creation and web recreation, to use two-way authentications, making the info less easily accessible to outsiders.
 ### Internet Programming
 #### Components of a URL
 #### World Wide Web Consortium